Max Planck Summer Academy for Legal History

 In order to open up the Summer Academy to a broad spectrum of PhD students, the Institute provides accommodation for the participants and a limited number of travel grants.

-The next course takes place in July 2022 at the Max Planck Institute for Legal History and Legal Theory in Frankfurt am Main, Germany.
+The next course takes place from 4 to 15 July 2022 at the Max Planck Institute for Legal History and Legal Theory in Frankfurt am Main, Germany.